THENooBlet/TCFInventoryBoss/README.md

 - ♻️ **Native Backup & Restore System**
   Back up your current Inventory and restore it if something goes wrong.

----

-## 🌱 Coming Soon

 - 🧹 **Wipe Progress**
   Reset all progress and inventory to start from scratch.

 - 💾 **Save & Share Progress**
-  Export and import inventory and mission progress between players.
+  Export and import Progress to share between players.

+---

+## 🌱 Coming Soon

+- 🎯 **Mission Controller**
+  Add or remove missions from the completed list to fine-tune your progression.

 ---